 DYANEA: Okay, I get that.
-But what would it take for some-one’s sense of meaning not to be an illusion?
+But what would it take for someone’s sense of meaning not to be an illusion?
 What would have to happen for someone’s sense of meaning to be right, that is, for them really to have meaning?

 SOLOMON: What would have to happen is that they view what they do from a larger perspective.
-They would have to take a step backwards so that they could see their lives from a wider stand-point.
+They would have to take a step backward so that they could see their lives from a wider standpoint.
 When we immerse ourselves in our daily activities, focusing our attention solely on them, we restrict ourselves severely.
 We don’t think about a larger perspective.
-We don’t take that back-wards step.
+We don’t take that backward step.
 Only when we do, though, will we be able to discover that we have been living in an illusion.
 And only when we do will we discover what the true meaning of life is.

 DYANEA: You wrote near the beginning of your book, though, that when you reflected on your whole life, you saw that it was meaningless because all the fruits of your labor would simply be conveyed to your successor.
 Isn’t this a case of viewing your life from a larger perspective?
 And you wrote that even though the wise see ahead and fools walk in the dark, both have the same fate.
 Isn’t this another such case?

 SOLOMON: Yes.
-But I wasn’t saying that taking a backwards step will automatically produce the truth about the meaning of life.
+But I wasn’t saying that taking a backward step will automatically produce the truth about the meaning of life.
 It is only a necessary condition, not a sufficient one.
 Something more is needed.